Aalborg: Middle Ages

 In 1530 a large part of the town was destroyed by fire, and in December 1534 it was stormed and plundered by the king's troops after a peasants' revolt known as the Count's Feud led by Skipper Clement.
-It resulted in the death of up to 2,000 people.
+This caused the death of up to 2,000 people.
 The Reformation in 1536 brought about the demolition of the town's two monasteries.
 As a result of the Reformation, Aalborg became a Lutheran bishopric in 1554.